 New York Penal Law § 177.00

-New York State Penal Law § 177.00 makes it illegal for individuals or entities to provide false information or omit material facts in claims for health insurance payments.
+New York State Penal Law § 177.00 prohibits individuals or entities from providing false information or omitting material facts in claims for health insurance payments.
 The severity of the offense is determined by the amount of money obtained by fraud over a one-year period.
 Penalties can vary from a class A misdemeanor to a class B felony for amounts exceeding $1 million.

 False Claims Act (31 U.S.C. §§ 3729-3733)